RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

 conda activate BMEN4460
 ```

 **You may very likely need to close and reopen your SSH Terminal after this step.
-Remember to execute "sudo su" (if you used the Deep Learning VM quick creation) and "conda activate [environment name]" again.**
+Remember to execute "sudo su [username]" (if you used the Deep Learning VM quick creation) and "conda activate [environment name]" again.**

 </details>